-Year 2 have made a wonderful start to the year and look forward to sharing their learning adventures with you here.
+Year 2 have made a wonderful start to the new school year.

 Mrs Thomas and Mrs Williams